Cellares and Sony Announce a Joint Development Collaboration to Integrate Flow Cytometry-Based Sorting and Online Analysis into an Automated, High-Throughput Cell Therapy Manufacturing Platform

 - Additionally, this integration will allow for real-time monitoring of cell quality and quantity, which is expected to enhance the efficiency and scalability of cell therapy manufacturing on the Cell Shuttle

-SOUTH SAN FRANCISCO, Calif. & TOKYO--(BUSINESS WIRE)--Cellares, the world’s first Integrated Development and Manufacturing Organization (IDMO) and a leader in automated cell therapy manufacturing, and Sony Corporation (“Sony”), a technology pioneer driving innovation in the field of flow cytometry, today announced a collaboration to jointly develop and integrate advanced flow cytometry-based cell analysis and sorting solutions into the Cellares Cell Shuttle™, an automated cell therapy manufacturing platform.
+SOUTH SAN FRANCISCO, Calif. and TOKYO, Sept.
+12, 2024 /PRNewswire/ -- Cellares, the world’s first Integrated Development and Manufacturing Organization (IDMO) and a leader in automated cell therapy manufacturing, and Sony Corporation (“Sony”), a technology pioneer driving innovation in the field of flow cytometry, today announced a collaboration to jointly develop and integrate advanced flow cytometry-based cell analysis and sorting solutions into the Cellares Cell Shuttle™, an automated cell therapy manufacturing platform.
 Sony will leverage technologies from its CGX10 Cell Isolation System to develop new solutions.
 The combination of the two industry-leading technologies is expected to make Cellares’ Cell Shuttle the world’s first truly automated, end-to-end cell therapy manufacturing solution with cell analysis and sorting capabilities.

 Sony’s CGX10 cell isolation system has the capability to sort cells at high speed, purity, and viability in a closed system, which makes it an ideal solution for cell therapy applications.
 Integrating its sorting capabilities with the Cellares Cell Shuttle is expected to enhance the efficiency and scalability of sorting-dependent cell therapies, such as regulatory T cell (Treg) and hematopoietic stem cells (HSC) based workflows in the clinical or commercial setting.